embecosm/chiphack/basic_verilog/uart/uart.md

 #### Stimulate the UART

 Press **KEY1** to make the UART transmit the next chracter.
-You should see it turn up on the UART console, and see the LEDs increment showing the value last transmitted.
+You should see it turn up on the UART console.